sylv/marver/README.md

 > marver is not ready, there is very little UI and there are no guarantees it won't photoshop all your family photos with clown hats on your uncle.
 > Check back in a few months.

-marver scours your files and makes them all pretty and viewable, pulling as much information as possible to make finding a needle in a haystack easier.
+marver indexes your files and makes them easy to search.

 ### ideas

+- Split up videos into chapters and extract faces, then searching for eg "john and mary" will search for pictures and video chapters with both of them.
+  - This lets us do "AND" searches for faces in videos even when the faces only appear in different frames.
 - Search
   - If someone searches for `pink clouds` and a `clouds` tag exists, add the `clouds` tag to the file filter.
   - If someone searches `pink clouds #australia` then `australia` should be added as a tag filter, and `pink clouds` should be used as the semantic search term.